U.S. presses case against Russia on downed jet as horror deepens

 Photocopied pictures of children and families killed in the disaster, apparently from news coverage of the victims, had been set out on the grass.

-All bodies, including that of a woman who had lain naked under a tarp about 50 meters away, had been removed.
+All bodies, including that of a woman who had lain naked under a tarp about 50 metres away, had been removed.

 "There were five or six over here, and two or three over there," said a young man with a rifle guarding the site, who declined to give his name.
 "They took the bodies away to the morgue.
 Firstly, they were decomposing.
 And secondly, the smell was horrible."

-(Additional reporting by Peter Graff in Hrabove, Pavel Polityuk, Natalia Zinets and Elizabeth Piper in Kiev, Jim Loney, Doina Chiacu, Ayesha Rascoe and Mark Hosenball in Washington, Michelle Nichols at the United Nations, Allison Lampert in Montreal, Lincoln Feast and Jane Wardell in Sydney, William James in London and Nicholas Vinocur in Paris; Writing by Giles Elgood and David Stamp; Editing by Tom Heneghan, Peter Cooney and Eric Walsh)
+(Additional reporting by Peter Graff in Hrabove; Pavel Polityuk, Natalia Zinets and Elizabeth Piper in Kiev, Jim Loney, Doina Chiacu and Ayesha Rascoe in Washington, William James in London and Nicholas Vinocur in Paris; Writing by Giles Elgood and David Stamp; Editing by Tom Heneghan)